AckerlyXu/heima/articles/service-fabric/service-fabric-debugging-your-application.md

 If your Service Fabric applications are running on a Service Fabric cluster in Azure, you are able to remotely debug these, directly from Visual Studio.

+> [!NOTE]
-> [AZURE.NOTE] The feature requires [Service Fabric SDK 2.0](http://www.microsoft.com/web/handlers/webpi.ashx?command=getinstallerredirect&appid=MicrosoftAzure-ServiceFabric-VS2015) and [Azure SDK for .NET 2.9](/downloads/).
+> The feature requires [Service Fabric SDK 2.0](http://www.microsoft.com/web/handlers/webpi.ashx?command=getinstallerredirect&appid=MicrosoftAzure-ServiceFabric-VS2015) and [Azure SDK for .NET 2.9](/downloads/).

 <!-- -->
+> [!WARNING]
-> [AZURE.WARNING] Remote debugging is meant for dev/test scenarios and not to be used in production environments, because of the impact on the running applications.
+> Remote debugging is meant for dev/test scenarios and not to be used in production environments, because of the impact on the running applications.

 1. Navigate to your cluster in **Cloud Explorer**, right-click and choose **Enable Debugging**